sitamgithub-MSIT/paligemma2-docci-litserve/README.md

 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.
 - `assets`: The folder containing screenshots for working on the application.
-- `images`: The folder containing images for the test purpose.
+- `images`: The folder containing images for testing purposes.
 - `.env.example`: The example file for environment variables.
 - `.gitignore`: The file containing the list of files and directories to be ignored by Git.